fitzroy-c/Text-based-RPG-game-engine/README.md

 Designed card, rooms, deck, and other class’s structure.
 Brainstormed on how to create a text card rpg game.
 Mainly in charge of user command parser (recognize user input and call the right method), npc talk class, which can do conversation with player.
-Active in modifying and brainstorming the game logical framework and class structure, involves in discussion in group mates.
+Active in modifying and brainstorming the game logical framework and class structure, involves in discussion with group mates.

 Yixiang Yin:
 - allow the player to load the old game from corresponding json file(see load in player.class)…